kubernetes/enhancements/keps/sig-node/1948-deallocate-dp-api/README.md

 ## Summary

-This KEP proposes adding two extra API calls:
+This KEP proposes adding two additional API calls:

 - `Deallocate`: (Optional).
 This API call is the opposite of `Allocate` and is needed to inform device plugins that some devices are no longer being used.